Isacww/Is/Atlas/Books/Mind and Body - the Holographic Model and Psychology - 2025-12-18.md

 ## Notes:

-## A flaw in the fabric of [[reality]]
-Another of [[Jung]]'s great contributions was defining the concept of [[synchronicity]].
-They reveal the absence of division between the physical world and our inner psychological reality.
-Thus the relative scarcity of synchronous experiences in our lives show not only the extent to which we have fragmented ourselves from the general [[field of consciousness]] but also the degree to which we have sealed ourselves off from the infinite and dazzling potential of the [[deeper orders of mind and reality]].
-"Synchronicity is coincidences that are so unusual and so meaningful they hardly could be attributed to chance alone."
-Like Jung's scarab story, pointing to a rebirth of his patient during painstaking sessions.
-He said that they almost always accompanied periods of emotional intensity and transformation: [[fundamental changes in beliefs]], [[sudden and new insights]], deaths, births and even changes in profession. "is the human mind operating, for a moment, in its true order and extending throughout society and nature moving through orders of increasing subtletly, reaching past the source of mind and matter into creativity itself."

-## I sing the body [[holographic]]
-The brain can not always determine what's [["out there"]] and what it thinks is "out there."
-Which is why the [[phantom limb]] phenomenon occurs to amputees.
-Put in another way, in a brain that operates holographically, the remembered image of a thing can have as much impact on the senses as the thing itself, which is used in a selective treatments for hard cases of cancer patients. [[Imaginative exercises]] can turn hopelessness to [[miracles]].
-Everyone can feel this when imagining somebody we love and feel a rush in the heart, same goes for anyone who has ever felt their palms grow sweaty after conjuring up the memory of some unusually frightening experience.
-This is strange, but holographically we asserts ALL experiences, whether real or imagined ([[virtual image]], [[real image]]?) are reduced to the same common language of organized wave forms - the situations become less puzzling.
-Achterberg says: "when images are regarded in the holographic manner, their omnipotent influence on physical function logically follows, The image, the behaviour, and the physiological concomitants are a unified aspect of the same phenomenon."
-Later performed experiments where different subject groups where student learned to increase the number of only one particular type of white cell population, T-cells and more.
-When learnt the [[imagery]] --> it had a significant increase in the targeted cell types.
-**[[Breznits]] found that the stress hormone levels in the soldiers' blood always reflected their estimates and not the actual distance they had marched.
-Their bodies responded not to reality, but to what they were imagining as reality.** Which also had explains why the placebo effect can have such positive impact.

 ## Psychokinesis
 Dunne propose that psychokinesis (PK) actually involves an exchange of information between consciousness and physical reality, an exchange that should be thought of less as a flow between the mental and the material, and more as a "resonance" between the two.
 The importance of resonance was even sensed and commented on by the volunteers in the PK experiments, in that the most frequently mentioned factor associated with a successful performance was the attainment of a feeling of "resonance" with the machine.
 One volunteer described the feeling as "a state of immersion in the process which leads to a less of awareness of myself.
 I don't feel any direct control over the device, more like a marginal influence when I'm in resonance with the machine.
 It's like being a canoe; when it foes where I want, i flow with it.
 When it doesn't I try to break the flow and give it a chance to get back in resonance with me."